toskumar/blog/micro/aws/machine-learning/Algorithm.md

   | __Single GPU Instance__ (1 or more GPUs) | Continuous Bag of Words, Skip-gram | Supervised with 1 GPU |
   | __Multiple CPU Instances__ | Batch Skip-gram | None |
 * Expect Single pre-processed text file : Each line in the file should contain a single sentence.
 If you need to train on multiple text files, concatenate them into one file and upload the file in the respective channel.
 * Highly Scalable : Improves on traditional Word2Vec algorithm by supporting scale-out for multiple CPU instances.
-FatText text classifier can leverage GPU acceleration.
+FastText text classifier can leverage GPU acceleration.
 * Around 20x faster than FastText : Supports pre-trained FastText models but also can perform training about 20x faster than FastText
 * __Use Cases__
   * Sentiment Analysis : Evaluate customer comments in social media posts to evaluate whether they have a positive or negative sentiment.